NervanaSystems/ngraph/doc/sphinx/source/shared/index.rst

 Subgraphs
 =========

-As the toolbox for Deep Learning (DL) developers becomes more powerful and better able to target workloads with both local and remote data, it becomes increasingly important to be able to work in collaborative spaces like subgraphs.

-Intel nGraph Library is designed to allow the framework considerable leverage in what optimizations can be done.
+Intel nGraph Compiler stack is designed to allow the framework considerable leverage in what optimizations can be done via shared subgraph customizations.